Ed-Lira/BlockCipherSkip/README.md

 In the example in main() AES Ciphers operating in CBF8/NoPadding mode are used.
 Sample Output
 ---------
-  Without proper CFB skipping:
+  Without proper skipping:
 > Hello t��~�

-  Using CFBSkipper
+  Using BlockCipherSkipper
 > Hello World!